phrutis/bip39scan/README.md

     -w, --words FILE      Use custom dictionary for '*' placeholders in the mnemo template; each word in a separate text line.
                           Each word should be a valid BIP39 word in the specified language (--lang).
         --dump            Dumps valid mnemonics.
-        --core            BIP32 reading from file and receiving stream from external generator.
+    -r, --random          Randomize the mnemonics generated with MNEMO templates (see below).
+        --depth NUM       Depth of the random generator to start with.
+Default is 0 - start generating entoropy right after the random generator is initialized.
+        --core FILE       Read BIP39 seed from the file, one per line.
+If FILE is 'stdin', read from input pipe.
         --hmac FILE       Read passwords from the file, one per line, and use them as HMAC keys to generate BIP39 seeds.
         --hmac1 FILE      Same as --hmac but doesn't check intermediate iterations.
         --iterations NUM  In the --hmac mode: number of hmac iterations to perform.
-        --depth           Starting range of generator initialization depth -r, --random          Randomize the mnemonics generated with MNEMO templates (see below).
     MNEMO                 Mnemonic template, up to 24 words.
 Can contain placeholders '*'.
 If less than 12 words, the rest are placeholders.
 Each '*' is replaced with one of 2048 words (or one of the words from the dictionary specified with --words option).